SMUnlimited/AMAI/README.md

 Useful for testing how much better AMAI is against the original AI.
 You cannot use the standard commander with this option.

-A special `Blizzard_VSAI.j` file in your scripts directory during standard compilation.
+There are additional scripts compiled in your `scripts\vsai` directory during standard compilation.

 Enable during install by setting the commander option to 2:
 ```